mpokorny/vysmaw/README.md

 ```

 I recommend building the project in a sub-directory of the top level project
 directory.
-This allows one to easily remove all build artifacts, including the
+This allows one to keep the source tree clean, and easily remove all
-cmake generated files, quite easily.
+build artifacts, including the cmake generated files.

 ``` shell
 # from the top level project directory...